regamoko/crammer/README.md

 First released on Github.
 Added Numbers and punctuation as of September 22, 2024.
 Added a double storey g, will update file.
 Started doing Narrow.
+12/20/2024 - I have since retired Crammer, prior to posting it here.
+It is replaced by either Jammer, or a different bespoke lettering.
+It is currently used for the ATC logo.